bartfeenstra/betty/documentation/usage/ancestry/presence.rst

 Presence
 ========

-A :py:class:`betty.ancestry.Presence` acts as a bridge that links a :doc:`/usage/ancestry/person` to an :doc:`/usage/ancestry/event`.
+A :py:class:`betty.ancestry.presence.Presence` acts as a bridge that links a :doc:`/usage/ancestry/person` to an :doc:`/usage/ancestry/event`.

 Fields
 ------